The Wonderful World of the Ladybird Artists

-What is the story behind the Ladybird Artists exhibition, which opened in Canterbury in June 2018?
+What is the story behind the Ladybird Artists exhibition, which began in Canterbury in June 2018?

 The more I research the history of the original Ladybird Books brand, the more strongly I feel that it encapsulates so much of the history of the 20th century.
-Their were many different factors behind Ladybird books’ phenomenal success in the 1950s – 80s but as Ladybird books were essentially picture books, it could be said that their success rested largely with the success of the artwork in attracting and engaging readers.
+There were many different factors behind Ladybird books’ phenomenal success in the 1950s – 80s but as Ladybird books were essentially picture books, it could be said that their success rested largely with the success of the artwork in attracting and engaging readers.
 But who were these artists?
 Are they known for other work?
-Were they employees of the company?
 What was the context in which they were illustrating?
 Who were the models for the pictures and what were the real locations?
-I hope the exhibition can begin to tell their story – and in the process, it recounts the fascinating story of the little Loughborough print business which became a giant in children’s publishing.
+These are some of the questions that the exhibition explores – and in the process, it recounts the fascinating story of the little Loughborough print business which became a giant in children’s publishing.

 Firstly, here’s a brief video made by ITV Kent: